nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

   - *timeseries*: a temporal graph, implemented in `Plotly <https://plot.ly/javascript/>`_
   - *external*: other media type (image, gif, etc)

+Optionally the following properties can also be present:

+- isPublic - Boolean, if this is `true` then login is not required.
+- referenceLevels - to show a reference level field for assets on a Map
+- fakeData - for training purposes, some API responses can be 'faked'

 The JSON stored in the admin is hard to edit because all formatting is lost.
 It can be made neater with online tools like `https://jsoneditoronline.org/ <https://jsoneditoronline.org/>`_.

 ------------------------
 Tiles property explained
 ------------------------

 Each dashboard can contain one or more tiles.
 Tiles are the little squares on the main page.
 Within the dashboard app, each tile has unique content and can be made fullscreen by clicking on it.
 Since there are multiple tiles per dashboards the tiles are defined in the JSON format with an `array <https://www.w3schools.com/js/js_json_arrays.asp>`_ of objects.
 Each element of this tile array is itself a `JSON object <https://www.w3schools.com/js/js_json_objects.asp>`_ defining the content of the respective tile.

 Below is an example.
 CAUTION !
 Please be aware that comments are not valid JSON and should be removed before using below example in real life.::

   "tiles": [
     {
       // Example of a map tile
+      "type": "map",
       "shortTitle": "Example of map tile",
       "title": "Example of map tile",
-      "type": "map",
       "id": 1,
       "rasters": [
         {